sauterto/climate_modelling/_build/html/_sources/docs/ebm_model.md

 This condition can only be fulfilled if there is a corresponding equilibrium temperature that ensures that the OLR balances the short-wave radiation balance.
-This equation is given as follows
+It follows that

 $$
 (1-\alpha) \cdot Q = \tau \sigma T_s^4.
 $$ (ET)

-> **Task 5:** Rearrange the equation according to the temperature denoting our equilibrium temperature.
+> **Task 5:** Rearrange Eq {eq}`ET` for the temperature denoting our equilibrium temperature.
 Substitute the observed values for insolation, transmissivity and planetary albedo and calculate the equlibrium temperature.

-> **Task 6:** With simple approaches such as equlibrium temperature, conceptual
+> **Task 6:** Conceptual approaches, such as equilibrium temperature, can be
-> scenarios can be calculated.
-For example, the connection between the increase
+> used to calculate simple scenarios like the relationship between the
-> in albedo due to more cloud cover and the associated decrease in
+> increase in albedo due to increased cloud cover and the associated decrease
-> transmissivity can be investigated.
+> in transmissivity.
 For example, assume that the planetary
 > albedo increases to 0.32 due to more cloud cover and that the transmissivity
 > decreases to 0.57.
-What is the equilibrium temperature?
+What would be the new equilibrium temperature?